✦ just visiting

 what even is investing?

 Investing means putting your money into something with the expectation it'll grow over time.
-Instead of your money sitting in a bank account earning almost nothing, it's out there in the world growing.
+Instead of your money sitting in a bank account earning almost nothing, it is out there in the world growing.
 The stock market has returned an average of about 7–10% per year historically — compared to a savings account's 0.5–2%.

 The magic of compound interest: if you invest $1,000 at 7% per year, after 10 years you have ~$1,967.
 After 30 years: ~$7,612.
 Your money makes money, which makes more money.
 Start early, even small.